Global stocks gain as oil rises; euro up vs Swiss franc

 "We're paying quite a bit of attention to the Greece situation, where there's so much political and financial unrest.
 Investors are really looking for peace of mind, and it is difficult to get that," said Josh van Dress, chief investment officer of Able Capital Management in New York.

-The euro rose 1.2 percent against the U.S. dollar, helped by the strongest rise in German industrial orders since early 2008.
-The common currency also hit its highest against the Swiss franc since Jan.
+The euro EUR= rose 1.2 percent against the U.S. dollar, helped by the strongest rise in German industrial orders since early 2008.
+The common currency also hit its highest against the Swiss franc EURCHF=EBS since Jan.
 15, when the Swiss central bank stunned markets by scrapping the three-year-old cap on its currency.
-The U.S. dollar index, which tracks the dollar against a basket of currencies, fell 0.5 percent.
+The U.S. dollar index .DXY, which tracks the dollar against a basket of currencies, fell 0.5 percent.

-The pan-European FTSEurofirst share index ended flat on the day, while the MSCI International ACWI Price Index rose 0.7 percent.
+The pan-European FTSEurofirst .FTEU3 share index ended flat on the day, while the MSCI International ACWI Price Index .MIWD00000PUS rose 0.7 percent.

-Gold prices fell 0.3 percent.
-Silver lost 0.6 percent.
-Copper rose 0.3 percent, advancing for a fifth straight session.
+Gold prices XAU= fell 0.3 percent.
+Silver XAG= lost 0.6 percent.
+Copper CMCU3 rose 0.3 percent, advancing for a fifth straight session.

 (Editing by Leslie Adler and Andre Grenon)